What is femoroacetabular impingement?

-Other signs include reduced hip and trunk muscle strength, poor dynamic single leg balance, pain with positions of hip impingement (i.e. prolonged sitting), and alterations in gait.
-Walking with a limp At Kinetic Labs, we use specialized equipment to measure and track these factors.
+Other signs include reduced hip and trunk muscle strength, poor dynamic single leg balance, pain with positions of hip impingement (i.e. prolonged sitting), and alterations in gait such as walking with a limp.
+At Kinetic Labs, we use specialized equipment to measure and track these factors.

 Interestingly, there may or may not be limitations in hip joint range of motion.